Sos and Victoria Petrosyan

 Sos and Victoria are a husband and wife quick-change artist act.
 Sos and his wife Victoria are from Altrip, Germany.
 The pair began their act in 1991, and have earned several awards and achieving a Guinness World Record for their performances.

 In 2011 they got to the semi-final of the German TV Show Das Supertalents.
 In 2012, they performed in at the "China International 'Great Wall' Magic Carnival" in Beijing.
-In 2016, they auditioned for America's Got Talent (season 11).
+In 2016, they competed on the eleventh season of America's Got Talent.